Sharing this link won’t include any private chats. Only the topical content will be shared.

 In the end, Las Vegas is more than just a dot on the map.
 It's a vibrant, ever-changing entity that defies simple definitions, inviting each visitor to discover their own version of this iconic city.

-Ask HotBot: Where is the sphere in las vegas?
+Ask HotBot: What is the sphere in las vegas?

-Ask HotBot: What state is las vegas in?
+Ask HotBot: What terminal is southwest in las vegas?